Last Updated: September 5th 2019

 Compressor based units can be used to dehumidify any (reasonably) sized space at any humidity level.
 Most thermo-electric and desiccant units can only be used to dehumidify small spaces (like a closet, for example) and only if the humidity level in that space isn’t very high.

-Because thermo-electric and desiccant units simply will not work for most people in most situations we’re not going to talk about them in this guide (for information on these dehumidifiers see our thermo-electric and desiccant dehumidifier guides).
+Because thermo-electric and desiccant units simply will not work for most people in most situations we’re going to leave our discussion of them for later.

-Instead, our focus in this guide will be on full-size compressor based dehumidifiers – the only type of dehumidifier that will serve the needs of most people in most situations.
+Our focus for most of this guide will be on full-size compressor based dehumidifiers – the only type of dehumidifier that will serve the needs of most people in most situations.
 This is also the type of dehumidifier that most people traditionally think of when they hear the word “dehumidifier”.

 A Critical Step Before You Buy